biril/backbone-faux-server/README.md

 Caveats / WTF
 -------------
-* When working with Node.js and npm be sure to `npm install backbone` _before_ `npm install`ing BFS.
-	Installing in reverse order will cause BFS to fail due to Node's [module caching caveats](http://nodejs.org/api/modules.html#modules_module_caching_caveats).
+* When developing for Node, using npm for dependency management, be sure to `npm install backbone` _before_ `npm install`ing BFS.
+The opposite will cause BFS to fail due to Node's [module caching caveats](http://nodejs.org/api/modules.html#modules_module_caching_caveats).
 * `npm install`ing with the `--dev` switch will fail [due to node-qunit](https://github.com/kof/node-qunit/issues/41).